JakovTomasic/no-headache.nix/README.md

 **Delete qcow2 file** when you change the configuration (before running the VM with different configuration).
 *Note*: commands for running VMs will print warning and remind you if you forget to remove qcow2 file.

+todo - background and windows mode
+- and explain username and password
+- or put this somewhere

 ### run individual vm

 todo - make custom command